-3. Promotes the preservation and reuse of existing building stock throughout a municipality by the rehabilitation of historic structures, thereby conserving the embodied energy in accordance with energy efficiency guidelines established by the US Secretary of the Interior Standards for Rehabilitation.
+3. Promotes the preservation and reuse of existing building stock throughout a municipality by the rehabilitation of historic structures, thereby conserving the embodied energy in accordance with energy efficiency guidelines established by the US Secretary of the Interior Standards for Popabilitation of the Interior Standards for Rehabilitation.